Solar/Space physicist.

 BIOGRAPHY

 Her passion for astrophysics and science communication has led her to develop several science communication projects, and has set up a non-profit organisation called SpaceTravelVR (www.spacetravelvr.com).
-She partnered with the movie production company TreeHouse Digital Ltd to develop a 360 degrees experience of a solar storm using science data and VFX, and is currently working with the French national space agency CNES to develop a project showcasing the Solar Orbiter mission in Virtual Reality.
+She partnered with the movie production company TreeHouse Digital Ltd to develop a 360 degrees experience of a solar storm using science data and VFX, and is currently working with the French national space agency CNES and ESA to develop a project showcasing the Solar Orbiter mission in Virtual Reality.
 She is also a public speaker, as well as a keen communicator and is involved in several NPOs dedicated to engage the public in difficult situations (e.g. hospitals and prisons).

 Miho was named WIRED UK Innovation fellow in 2016 and is a TED Fellow since 2017